 6. Be Mindful of the Season

-Expect no water in waterfalls during dry season A lot of attractions to walk to in national parks are waterfalls.
+National parks are very often season dependent.
+A lot of attractions to walk to in national parks are waterfalls.
 But in the dry season, many waterfalls dry up.
-So, it may not be worth camping near a waterfall.
-Check with the visitors center for updated information when you arrive about whether there is water in the waterfall.
+So, it may not be worth camping near a waterfall at that time.
+Check with the visitor’s center for updated information when you arrive about whether there is water in the waterfall.

 7. Lack of English